- International Fees

 - International fees are typically 3.25 times the domestic tuition.
 Exact cost will be calculated upon completion of registration.

 - Enrollment is restricted to students accepted into the Flexible Learning (formerly Part-Time) BBA Degree Program, Option 3 – Business Intelligence and Value Management.
 Registration approval is automatically granted upon acceptance into the program.
-This is a hybrid course.
-Classes will run every Thursday either from the Burnaby Campus or online via MS Teams.
-Exact dates can be found in the schedule above.
+This is a hybrid course running every Tuesday either in-person at the Burnaby Campus or online via MS Teams.

 Status